nicolaspls/dtape-utility/README.md

 # moves collector
 moves.py : collect all the moves in wiiu folder from moves.txt that match the same names ( a path to world folder is required )
 # pictos collector
-pictos.py : collect all the pictos in pictos folder from pictos.txt that match the same names ( a path to cache folder is required )
+pictos.py : collect all the pictos in pictos folder from pictos.txt that match the same names in it ( a path to cache folder is required )